SidonTheTroll/cave-of-ordeals/extra/physical-education/1-management-of-sporting-events.md

 The matches are scheduled progressively pairing each team against every other team in a structured manner.

 - Advantages
-    1. Matches are organized in a stepwire structure, make it easy to follow.
+    1. Matches are organized in a stepwise structure, make it easy to follow.
-    2. Every team plays agains every other team exactly once.
+    2. Every team plays against every other team exactly once.
     3. Ideal for equal participation across all teams.
 - Disadvantages
     1. With more teams, the number of rounds and matches become significant.